 Cocoa entered a bull market on Sept.
 5 and rose to 1,700 pounds a ton on Sept.
 16, the highest level in almost a year.
-In New York, futures entered a bull market last month and are this year’s best performer in the Standard & Poor’s GSCI gauge of 24 raw materials followed by cotton and crude.
+In New York, futures entered a bull market last month and are this year’s best performer in the Standard & Poor’s GSCI gauge of 24 raw materials followed by cotton and crude oil.

 “It looks like they are taking advantage of the higher prices,” Kona Haque, a London-based analyst at Macquarie Group Ltd. (MQG), Australia’s biggest investment bank, said by phone today, commenting on the sales offers.
 “Prices need to stay high to accelerate selling and to dampen short-term demand.”

 Global cocoa supplies will fall short of demand by 195,000 tons in the 2013-14 season starting next month, Damien Thouvenel, a trader at Paris-based Sucres et Denrees SA, said in a Sept.
 12 interview.
-That follows a shortage of 155,000 tons this season.
+That follows a shortage of 155,000 tons this year.
 Processing will gain 3 percent to 5 percent in 2013-14, Peter B. Johnson, chief executive officer at grinder Euromar Commodities GmbH, said in an interview the same day.

 Chocolate sales will rise 6.2 percent to a record $117 billion next year, estimates Euromonitor International Ltd., a consumer research company in London.
-Demand for chocolate in China will expand 11 percent annually in the five years to 2018, 13 percent in Brazil, 22 percent in India and 8 percent in Eastern Europe, according to the Hershey Co.
+Demand for chocolate in China will expand 11 percent annually in the five years to 2018, 13 percent in Brazil, 22 percent in India and 8 percent in eastern Europe, according to Hershey Co.
 (HSY:US), maker of Hershey Kisses and Reese’s Peanut Butter Cups.

 To contact the reporter on this story: Isis Almeida in London at email@example.com